SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The only one that never changes is the heart that Tony Bennett himself painted and left in San Francisco.

-One of the hidden gems in Golden Gate Park is Stow Lake.
-During your visit, make sure you take one of the walkways over the water to explore Strawberry Hill and the Chinese Pavilion.
+One of the hidden gems in Golden Gate Park is Blue Heron Lake.
+During your visit, make sure you take the bridge over the water to explore Strawberry Hill and the Chinese Pavilion.

-You can also bring some bread for the ducks and geese that swim in Stow Lake.
+You can also bring some bread for the ducks and geese that swim in Blue Heron Lake.

-Every Monday, Wednesday, and Friday morning between 9 am to 10 am, you can enter the Japanese Tea Garden for free.
+Every Monday, Wednesday, and Friday morning from 9 am to 10 am, you can enter the Japanese Tea Garden for free.

 This allows you to stay as long as you want to admire the beautiful gardens, check out its colorful pagodas, and stroll along its paved paths.